 The California has over 1,000 video and reel slot and video poker machines, and 28 table games.
 The 36,000 square foot casino has a modest sports book and Keno lounge too.

 Yet it is craps that has made this place famous.

 Any craps player worth his weight owes it to himself to shoot some dice here.
 That’s because the California was the site of the greatest craps roll in the history of the game, when Stanley Fujitake rolled the dice for just over 3 hours without crapping out, early in the morning hours of May 28, 1989.

 It’s situated just north of the Fremont Street Experience, across from the Mob Museum.
-The Downtown Grand has 600 of the newest slots, and what they say are “nearly 30 table games” by which I guess they’re trying to say “29 table games.”
+The Downtown Grand has over 500 of the newest slots, and thirty table games.

 “Good whiskey.
 Good Food.
 Good Gamble.”
 Binion’s founder Benny Binion’s motto has been adapted by the current ownership.